 \subsection{Soundness}

-\begin{theorem} $\lles$ is sound for $\Sigma_1$-arithmetical interpretations in $\HA$, i.e. $\lles\subseteq\PLS(\HA)$. \end{theorem} \begin{proof} We must show that $\Sigma$-substitutions of all axioms of $\lles$ hold in $\HA$.
-For a proof that $\Sigma$-substitution of axioms $\Box A\ra\Box B$ with $A\brt B$, hold in $\HA$, see \cite{Visser02}, Theorem 10.2.
-The other axioms are well-known or obvious, except for the Extended Leivant's principle, which holds by \autoref{Theorem-Soundness of HA for lle+}. \end{proof}
+\begin{theorem} $\lles$ is sound for $\Sigma_1$-arithmetical interpretations in $\HA$, i.e. $\lles\subseteq\PLS(\HA)$. \end{theorem} \begin{proof} We must show that $\Sigma_1$-interpretations of all axioms of $\lles$ hold in $\HA$.
+For a proof that $\Sigma_1$-interpretations of axioms $\Box A\ra\Box B$ with $A\brt B$, hold in $\HA$, see \cite{Visser02}, Theorem 10.2.
+The other axioms are well-known or obvious, except for the Extended Leivant's principle, which holds by \Cref{Theorem-Soundness of HA for lle+}. \end{proof}